 Build Quality and Appearance

-As you can see from the image above, the DDP-80 is a stylish keyboard piano, and in my opinion, the best keyboard piano of its design.
+As you can see from the image above, the DDP-80 is a stylish keyboard piano and, in my opinion, the best keyboard piano in its design class.
 It is one of the few digital pianos that have a wooden frame and legs.
-The keyboard is minimalist, stylish, and modern, and looks great in almost any home.
+The keyboard is minimalist, stylish, and modern, and looks great in almost any room.

 It doesn’t include the electronic touchscreen most new digital pianos have, and instead replaces it with a wood music stand, allowing you to play along with your favorite music.
-I found the music stand is a little thin, and feels slightly weak if you have an iPad up there, but it hasn’t broken.
+The music stand is a little flimsy and feels a little weak with an iPad on top, but it hasn’t broken yet.

-The sound quality on the Donner DDP-80 is remarkable.
-The built-in speakers are loud, and there is an option to hook up keyboard piano speakers, or headphones if you need some privacy.
-The sound coming out of the speakers is adjustable, so you can adjust the volume to as loud or as quiet as you like.
+The sound quality of the Donner DDP-80 is remarkable.
+The built-in speakers are loud, and there is an option to hook up keyboard piano speakers or headphones if you need some privacy.
+The sound coming out of the speakers is adjustable, so you can adjust the volume to be as loud or as quiet as you like.

 This piano by Donner uses an expertly-sampled acoustic grand piano.
-The advanced technology Donner uses delivers a well-balanced, rich, and deep beautiful French grand piano sound.
-It includes a three pedal system just like a real piano and allows you to play traditional classical music.
+The advanced technology Donner uses delivers a well-balanced, rich, and deep French grand piano sound.
+It includes a three-pedal sustain system just like a real piano and allows you to play traditional classical music.

-The full size 88 key keyboard features hammer action keys that resembles a grand piano touch.
+The full-size 88 key keyboard features hammer action keys that resemble a grand piano touch.
 They simulate a traditional piano to train your fingers for the real deal.
 It’s a great piano for practicing.

-Although it doesn’t have an electronic interface, or multiple sounds, the Donner DDP-80 allows you to plug in an iPad, or a computer.
-With the iPad, you can use Donner’s teaching app to learn, or you can plug in your computer and use advance music editing software.
+Although it doesn’t have an electronic interface or multiple sounds, the Donner DDP-80 allows you to plug in an iPad, or a computer.
+With the iPad, you can use Donner’s teaching app to learn, or you can plug in your computer and use advanced music editing software.

 Donner DDP-80 vs. Other Donner Models